 Popular Skills for Chief Executive Officer (CEO), Non-Profit Organization

-Non-Profit CEOs report using a large range of skills on the job.
+Survey results imply that Non-Profit CEOs deploy a deep pool of skills on the job.
 Lucky workers who know People Management can expect a significant pay bump, scoring salaries 23 percent above average.
-Strategic Planning and Team Leadership are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
+Strategic Planning and Team Leadership are also correlated to pay that is above average, with increases between 7 percent and 23 percent.
 Those listing Financial Analysis as a skill should be prepared for drastically lower pay.
-Event Planning and Administration also typically command lower compensation.
+Event Planning and Project Management also typically command lower compensation.
 For most people, competency in Leadership indicates knowledge of Operations Management, Budget Management, and Fundraising.

 Pay by Experience Level for Chief Executive Officer (CEO), Non-Profit Organization